Wojciech Bartosz Głowacki: Biography

 On 6 June 1794 Głowacki took part in the Battle of Szczekociny.
 Polish forces, 15,000 strong, were defeated by a combined Prussian and Russian army, some 27,000 strong.
 Głowacki was among the 346 Polish wounded evacuated from battle, but his wounds were too serious, and he died soon afterwards (sometime between 6 and 9 June).
-He was probably buried in the Church of Najjaśniejsza Maria Panna in Kielce on 9 June.
+He was probably buried in the Kielce Cathedral on 9 June.

 Fame

-Bartosz Głowacki became one of the most famous Polish soldiers of the uprising, and joined the ranks of the Polish national heroes.
+Bartosz Głowacki became one of the most famous Polish soldiers of the uprising and joined the ranks of the Polish national heroes.
 The knowledge of his deeds was spread by those who wanted to show that the Polish–Lithuanian Commonwealth was defended not only by its most privileged class — the nobility (szlachta), but also by the least privileged, the peasants.
 His story was useful to Polish patriots during the times of partitions of Poland, and was also picked up and further used as propaganda by the communist People's Republic of Poland, for whom a peasant hero was a valuable tool.